FAQ

 What’s the difference between a regular AP Summer Institute and the AP Project Based Learning Series?

 The AP Program supports a teacher’s choice in selecting the professional learning experience best suited for them.
-Both professional learning opportunities offer in-depth exploration of the core document for the course, which is the AP course and exam description.
+Both professional learning opportunities offer in-depth exploration of the AP course and exam description.

 The AP Project Based Learning Series is a one-year highly interactive and ongoing professional development experience.
-This program includes a Summer Institute and follow-up workshops that focus on implementing this project based curriculum.
-This series is available for two AP subjects: Environmental Science and U.S. Government and Politics.
+This program includes a 30-hour Summer Institute and follow-up workshops that focus on implementing a project based approach to teaching the course.
+This series is available for three AP subjects: Environmental Science, U.S. Government and Politics, and World History: Modern.

-In contrast, traditional AP Summer Institutes are 30 or more hours of content-rich professional learning designed to strengthen how participants teach their AP courses.
-Participants leave with ready-to-use strategies and pedagogical tools shared by an experienced AP educator and explore these AP resources in depth: unit guides, topic questions, progress checks, the AP Question Bank, instructional planning reports, syllabus development guides, sample syllabi, and the AP Community.
+Traditional AP Summer Institutes are 30 hours of content-rich professional learning designed to strengthen how participants teach their AP courses.
+Participants leave with ready-to-use strategies and pedagogical tools shared by an experienced AP educator and explore the following AP resources in depth: unit guides, topic questions, progress checks, the AP Question Bank, instructional planning reports, syllabus development guides, sample syllabi, and the AP Community.